openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

   * If use of YaST only is mandatory, forget the replication.

 An RFE (Request For Enhancements) was created at this time, to be able to set up replication from the YaST module, on SLES11 SP1.
 They did it!
-So, let™s check how it works.
+So, letâ€™s check how it works.

 **Note**: On SLES11 or SLES11 SP1, by playing with /etc/sysconfig/opendlap, you can use the configuration file (/etc/openldap/slapd.conf) to configure OpenLDAP server but in this case do not use YaST anymore. (...)

-
+â€

+â€œ

 [Carla Schroder:  IPv6 Crash Course For Linux ](http://www.linux.com/learn/tutorials/428331:ipv6-crash-course-for-linux)